 If you can answer yes to any of those questions, you might be feeling the discomfort of “otherness” too.

 All of these scenarios are uncomfortable.
 They suck.
 You feel different and think it would just be easier to be like everyone else.
 You have no idea how many times I have wished (and still wish) I could trade parts of myself with other people.
 I wish I could feel comfortable more often.
-In my skin, in my life, in social settings.
-A girl can dream–but some dreams are actually better left unfulfilled, because…
+In my skin, in my life, and in social settings.
+A girl can dream, but some dreams are actually better left unfulfilled, because:

-If I would have fit into social groups more easily in school, didn’t have depression or anxieties about never-ending adult acne, and constant nervous sweat in public–I wouldn’t be who I am today, and I probably wouldn’t be an artist.
+If I would have fit into social groups more easily in school, didn’t have depression or anxiety about never-ending adult acne, and had constant nervous-sweat in public–I wouldn’t be who I am today, and I probably wouldn’t be an artist.
 Why?

 Back to the original point of the post.
 If you feel like you don’t belong, you can turn that discomfort into creative energy.
 Here’s how you can explore your “otherness” and use it as creative fuel in your work: